. n o v e l s

 Escape into a breathlessly suspenseful mystery-meets-ghost story…

 When she is framed for the murder, Mave must stay one step ahead of authorities pursuing her through the hotel’s byzantine corridors and subterranean tunnels.
 She can no longer deny the lessons in survival her father taught her—or her strange sixth sense for finding lost objects.
 Her investigation soon dovetails with a thirty-year-old cold case when she unearths a pile of human bones.
-The more Mave learns the uncanny truth, the more she vows to stop running from her past.
+The more Mave learns about the uncanny truth, the more she vows to stop running from her past.

-The novel explores the powerful, unsettling resonance of forgotten family ties and is perfect for fans of chilling supernatural mysteries like The Sun Down Motel by Simone St. James and Ink & Bone by Lisa Unger.
+Perfect for fans of chilling supernatural mysteries like The Sun Down Motel by Simone St. James and Ink & Bone by Lisa Unger.

 . s h o r t f i c t i o n